Pamela Longobardi: Early life and education

 Pam Longobardi grew up in New Jersey, the child of an ocean lifeguard and a Delaware state diving champion, and credits her parents' relationship to the water with her own scientific and artistic interests.
-Longobardi moved to Atlanta in 1970.
+Longobardi moved to Atlanta in 1970, and completed her B.F.A. at University of Georgia in 1981.
 She received a B.S. in Science Education from Montana State University in 1982.
-Longobardi then went on to earn her M.F.A. degree, also from Montana State University.
+Longobardi then went on to earn her M.F.A. degree, also from Montana State University in 1985.

 Career

-The entanglement of science and art is central to Longobardi's practice and aesthetic: "I see some aspects of the methodology of the artist and scientist as very similar: long periods of intensive research, immersion in materials to better understand their properties, inquisitiveness and curiosity as driving forces, a desire to unpack ‘reality’ to better understand our relationship to it."
+The entanglement of science and art is central to Longobardi's practice and aesthetic.
+She explains that "I see some aspects of the methodology of the artist and scientist as very similar: long periods of intensive research, immersion in materials to better understand their properties, inquisitiveness and curiosity as driving forces, a desire to unpack ‘reality’ to better understand our relationship to it."

+The Drifters Project

+After discovering mountains of plastic being thrown up out of the ocean on a remote Hawaiian island in 2006, Longobardi established the Drifters Project.
+Begun initially as a solo endeavor, The Drifters Project has expanded over 20 years to become a global collaborative with local communities and diverse volunteers, removing tens of thousands of pounds of plastic pollution and resituating it in public space.
+Longobardi has worked with citizens from coastal regions in places such as the island of Lesvos in Greece, Armila, Panama, Palau and Indonesia, among other locations.

-Since 2006, Longobardi has been engaged in The Drifters Project.
-Begun in 2006, its name taken from the term drift – objects that are carried by currents and air.
-Ocean drift is, today, primarily plastic.
-Longobardi has collected this drift plastic to create abstract sculptures and installations.
-One iteration of The Drifters Project was displayed at the 2009 Venice Biennale, at the ARTE VISIVI collateral exhibitions.
+In addition to environmental remediation and education, artwork is always the final result.
+One iteration of The Drifters Project was displayed at the 2009 Venice Biennale, in a special project with the Franciscan monks of San Francesco del Deserto.

 In 2010, Edizione Charta (Milan, NY) produced a photo-essay book entitled Drifters: Plastics, Pollution, Personhood that included photographs and essays by Longobardi and three other writers.